jun-inoue/orthoscope/README.md

 <br><br>
 By using sequences collected by the BLAST search, ORTHOSCOPE estimates the gene tree, compares it with the <a href="https://github.com/jun-inoue/Species_tree" target="_blank">species tree</a>, and identifies a orthogroup (see below).
 <br><br>
 ORTHOSCOPE works only for a specific molecule and does not allow genome-scale analyses.
 Recently I developed the downloaded version, <a href="https://github.com/jun-inoue/ORTHOSCOPE_STAR" target="_blank">ORTHOSCOPE*</a> (star).
-This analytic pipeline accommodates genome-wide data of protein-coding genes and infers genome-scale events by integrating results derived from orthogroups delineated gene by gene.
+This analytic pipeline accommodates genome-wide data of protein-coding genes and infers genome-scale events.
 </div>
 </td>
 <td width="40%">